Please see the your name in... links page.

 If you would like to use material for commercial purposes, such as in books or computer programs, please contact me.
 Let me know if you need images in a different format or with a different colour background or dimensions.
 I will do my best to comply with your requirements.
 There may be a charge for this.

 If you would like to copy or re-use any of the language-related articles, please ask the authors for permission.
-Contact details of the authors can be found at the bottom of the articles in most cases, if they're not there, please contact me, and I'll try to find them for you.
+Contact details of the authors can be found at the bottom of some articles, if they're not there, please contact me, and I'll try to find them for you.

 Unless otherwise indicated, all text and images on Omniglot are my own creations.
 The only exceptions are the images of writing systems invented by visitors